cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

 This data source is based on the [COVID-19 Search Trends symptoms dataset](http://goo.gle/covid19symptomdataset).
 Using this search data, we estimate the volume of searches mapped to symptom sets related to COVID-19.
 The resulting daily dataset for each region shows the average relative frequency of searches for each symptom set.
-The signals are measured in arbitrary units that are normalized for overall search users in the region and scaled by the maximum value of the normalized popularity within a geographic region across a specific time range. **Values are comparable across signals but NOT across geographic regions**.
+The signals are measured in arbitrary units that are normalized for overall search users in the region and scaled by the maximum value of the normalized popularity within a geographic region across a specific time range. **Values are comparable across signals in the same location but NOT across geographic regions**.
+For example, within a state, we can compare `s01_smoothed_search` and `s02_smoothed_search`.
+However, we cannot compare `s01_smoothed_search` between states.
 Larger numbers represent increased relative popularity of symptom-related searches.

 #### Symptom sets